 There is another sense of the word "instant" which means, not duration, but a time, as when we say it happened at that instant.
 Midnight could be such an instant.

 It is assumed in physics that a real event is always a linear continuum of the instants or times that compose the event, but it is an interesting philosophical question to ask how physicists know it is a continuum.
 Nobody could ever measure time that finely.

 A brief comment on the terms: "segment," "interval," and "period."
 We correctly speak of a segment of a line, but of an interval of numbers, and not a segment of numbers.
 Regarding time, there is no standard terminology about whether to say interval of time or period of time, although the latter is more popular.
 The measure of a period of time is called a "duration."
 The term "interval" in the phrase "spacetime interval" is a different kind of interval.

 2. What Is an Event?

 The physicists’ notion of point event is metaphysically unacceptable to many philosophers, in part because it deviates so much from the way “event” is used in ordinary language.
 In 1936, in order to avoid point events, Bertrand Russell and A. N. Whitehead developed a theory of time based on the assumption that all events in spacetime have a finite, non-zero duration.
-However, they had to assume that any finite part of an event is an event, and this assumption is no closer to common sense than the physicist’s assumption that all events are composed of point events.
-The encyclopedia article on Zeno’s Paradoxes mentions that Michael Dummett and Frank Arntzenius have continued in the 21st century to develop Russell’s and Whitehead’s idea that any event must have a non-zero duration.
+Unfortunately, they had to assume that any finite part of an event is an event, and this assumption is no closer to common sense than the physicist’s assumption that all events are composed of point events.
+This encyclopedia article on Zeno’s Paradoxes mentions that Michael Dummett and Frank Arntzenius have continued in the 21st century to develop Russell’s and Whitehead’s idea that any event must have a non-zero duration.

 For a more detailed discussion of what an event is, see the article on Events.